Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 350-degree oven

-6 small potatoes, peeled and sliced thin
+6 small to medium potatoes, peeled and sliced thin

-3 small rutabaga, peeled and sliced thin
+3 small to medium rutabaga, peeled and sliced thin

 1 medium-size onion, diced